 - Programme Leader MA Deaf Education (Teacher of the Deaf)

-I am Programme Leader on the MA in Deaf Education (TOD).
-This online blended distance education programme has recently been re-approved by the DFE to offer the mandatory Teacher of the Deaf (ToD) award.
+I am Programme Leader on the MA in Deaf Education (ToD).
+This online blended distance education programme has recently been re-approved by the DfE to offer the mandatory Teacher of the Deaf (ToD) award.
 I am involved with the teaching, assessment and evaluation of all aspects of this programme and work with stakeholders and regional tutors to train and support the professional development of teachers of the deaf across the national context.
-In addition I am contributing to the management of the MA SEN Programme and supporting colleagues in the Childhood, Education and Social Justice Academic Group with programme assessment.

 Research groups and institutes